-This article takes a close look at seaweed and its many benefits.
+This article takes a close look at seaweed and its many potential benefits.

 It can also range in size dramatically.
-Phytoplankton can be microscopic, whereas kelp can grow up to 213 feet (65 meters) in length, rooted in the ocean floor.
+Phytoplankton can be microscopic, whereas kelp can grow extremely tall in length, rooted in the ocean floor.

 Seaweed refers to many species of algae and other marine plants.
 Edible seaweed can range in color and size and is a popular ingredient in Asian cuisine.

 There are many varieties of edible seaweed in the world.
 Here are a few of the most common: